pantrypoints/sp/content/en/material/fallacies/emc2.md

 > Einstein should have denoted electromagnetic mass as electromagnetic potential

 This leads to wrong statements like "The Higgs field gives mass to particles".
 In reality, it only gives electromagnetic potential.

-Particle mass is given by the Strong Force which is called aetherspace in Material Superphysics.
+Particle mass is given by the Strong Force which is called aetherspace in Material Superphysics and Extension as the 3rd Element in Cartesian Physics.

+The 3rd Element (Matter) is obviously different from the 1st Element (Electromagnetism)!

 ## Solution: E::pc^2